 How does Aspire work?

-Aspire embeds data into transactions on the Asp blockchain.
-To a regular Asp client, these transactions look like normal transactions, with one peer sending another peer a very small amount of Asp.
-An Aspire node (which runs the Asp client along with the Aspire software) will recognize and interpret the data in these Asp transactions based on specific rules.
-This allows construct of its own ledger of Aspire transactions that it has seen on the Asp network.
-Essentially, the user that sent the transaction is paying the Asp network to record and secure this embedded Aspire data.
+Aspire embeds data into regular gAsp blockchain transactions.
+To a regular gAsp client, these transactions look like normal gAsp transactions, with one party sending another party a very small amount of gAsp.
+An Aspire node (which runs the gAsp client along with the Aspire client software will recognize and interpret the data in these gAsp transactions based on specific rules.
+From this, it constructs its own ledger of Aspire transactions that it has seen on the gAsp network.

-What is "Asp"?
+What is “gAsp”?

 What about Sidechains?